JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_7-40-04%C2%A0PM.png)

-So I have some odd news, well, good new, I know why I've felt so sick lately...
-I got bit by a vampire.
+"So I have some odd news, well, good news, I know why I've felt so sick lately...
+I got bit by a vampire."

 ![](12-12-17_7-40-11%C2%A0PM.png)